Hurricane Erin's storm surge on North Carolina’s Outer Banks could be 'significant threat to life, property'

 Erin targets areas hard hit by ongoing beach erosion

-Erin is forecast to still be a Category 2 or 3 storm as it passes well offshore of the Outer Banks late Wednesday into Thursday.
+Erin is forecast to still be a Category 2 or 3 hurricane as it passes well offshore of the Outer Banks late Wednesday and into Thursday.
 The Outer Banks could see winds of up to 60 mph and waves up to 20 feet, including Nags Head, Kitty Hawk and Hatteras Island.

 (FOX Weather)